vickmuir/vpc-on-classic-block-storage/block_storage_is_attach.md

 You can also manually attach block storage volumes using the CLI.
 For information, see [Attaching block storage volumes (CLI)](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-attaching-block-storage-cli).
 {: tip}

-## What happens next
+## Next steps
 {: #next-step-attaching-block-storage}

-Perform any OS-specific steps to use the Block Storage on the VSI, for example, partition and mount on Linux or Partition/format on Windows.
-You can now begin writing data to your block storage volume.

-You can also create additional volumes and manage existing ones.
+Create additional volumes and manage existing ones.
 See the following information.

 * [Creating block storage volumes in IBM Cloud console](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-creating-block-storage)
 * [Managing block storage volumes using the UI](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-managing-block-storage)